Is Heat and Dust based on a true story?

 The Dual Narratives

 Heat and Dust intertwines two narratives: one set in the 1920s during the British Raj and the other in the 1970s.
-The 1920s storyline follows Olivia, a young Englishwoman who embarks on a journey to India and becomes entangled in a scandalous affair.
-The 1970s narrative revolves around Anne, Olivia’s step-granddaughter, who travels to India to uncover the truth about her ancestor’s life.
+The 1920s storyline follows Olivia, a young Englishwoman who embarks on a journey of self-discovery in India.
+The 1970s narrative revolves around Anne, Olivia’s step-granddaughter, who travels to India to uncover the truth about her ancestor’s scandalous affair.
+While the characters and events are fictional, they are undoubtedly influenced the historical backdrop of the British Raj.

 FAQ